Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 ### Rate of Interest
 What does the rate of interest on the debt mean, and why does it matter?

-The rate of interest is the cost to _maintain_ that debt, or to _workaround_ it.
+The rate of interest is the cost to _maintain_ that debt, or to _work around_ it.
 For example, it could mean we have to laboriously copy-paste a change in 17 different places across 3 projects.
 Or it could mean we have to manually press 5 buttons in a specific order each time we want the product inventory to refresh on the live website.

 ### Tech Bankruptcy
 Tech bankruptcy happens when a team's technical debt grows to such an extent that they can't continue to function.
 The debt has ballooned beyond management, and the team is unable to keep up the consistent payments to service it.
 Left unchecked, the team _will_ fail, projects _will_ crumble, and everyone _will_ be fairly miserable.

 The [Google Site Reliability Engineering (SRE) Book][sre] has a neat way of semi-objectively judging a team's tech-debt budget using SLOs.
 In this scenario, when a team runs out of budget, all feature work stops and they have to service the debt _or_ lose SRE support.

+Sometimes, a team will _choose_ to file for tech bankruptcy: this typically happens at a project level, due to a shift in strategy, lack of funds to go around, or just mismanagement.
+The team estimates that the effort to pay back tech debt is not worth it, and instead just build a new thing and decommission the old one.
+A project entering maintenance and a Limited Liability Company (LLC) entering administration are roughly comparable.

 ### Aside: Your Currency is Time
 _Feel free to skip this part, it's just me nerding out on exact abstractions._